Showing posts with label Course Camarguaise. Show all posts

 The city of Arles tourist information office website.

-Click on French flag Union at the top of the screen to change to English.
+Click on French flag on the right-hand side of the screen to change to English.

-One word of advice to first-time visitors, to enjoy the Camargue, even if you have your own transport, do not try to take it all in in a few days.
+One word of advice to first-time visitors, to enjoy the Camargue, even if you have your own transport, do not try to take it all in in two days.
 The Camargue is vast and has many fascinating places and towns to visit, far too many for just one visit.
-I spent three hours in the Arles food market though not all tourists do that!
+I spent over three hours in the Arles food market, though not all tourists will do that!
 N.B.
-With all museums, historical monuments and places of interest, and food markets as well you need at least three weeks to see it all and enjoy it.
+With all museums, historical monuments and places of interest, and food markets as well you need time to see it all and enjoy it.
 In France check opening hours with the local tourist office or on the web; many sites are closed one day a week, others close for lunch, and others are closed at certain times of the year.
-Then pick two or three, and that will be enough for three days.
+If you only have two or three days, pick two or three sites and allow yourself time to enjoy each one and make sure you have time for a lazy lunch.

 The Course Camarguaise.

 Among the Camargue’s many traditions is the Course Camarguaise.
 This is an aerobatic contest, and it is certainly not a bull-fight as some guidebooks suggest.
-The Course Camarguaise is distinctive, and the gardians do not allow their bulls, or cows, to get hurt or wounded.
+In the Course Camarguaise the gardians do not allow their bulls, or cows, to get hurt or wounded.
 The bulls, now usually the cows, are respected professionals that are under far less stress than the animals in horse-racing or horse dressage competitions.

 The Course Camarguaise.